 West Papua Information Kit |

-A major function of the United Nations is to end all colonization.
-Article 73e of the United Nations Charter requires every UN member to submit regular reports on their colonies to confirm the colony's swift progress towards independence or "Self-Determination" without delay.
+A major function of the United Nations is to end colonization.
+Article 73e of the United Nations Charter requires UN members to submit regular reports on their colonies to confirm the colonies' swift progress towards independence or "Self-Determination" without delay.
 1961 Report to United Nations under UN Charter Article 73eREPORT

 * |